 Tutoring – Personalised, supportive, challenging and fun!

-We believe that Elevate Eleven is unique in that we provide an individual 11+ programme within a group situation and we work closely with parents so that the children can reach their potential and find the right school for them, regardless of their starting point.
+We believe that Elevate Eleven is somewhat unusual in offering a personalised and individual 11+ programme within a group situation.
+We work closely with parents so that the children can reach their potential and find the right school for them, regardless of their starting point.

 We strongly believe in the value of small group tutoring.
 It is more cost effective for parents, less intimidating for the children and we can create an element of fun, with educational games at the beginning of years 4 & 5 and healthy competitiveness alongside a sense of the children being ‘in it together’.
 This model has proved highly successful and for this reason we do not offer 1-1 tutoring except in the form of occasional catch-up lessons where necessary.
-We have a proven, structured syllabus that addresses the requirements of the various local school entrance exams, gradually introduces different techniques and concepts, bringing in timed papers of increasing difficulty towards the end of year 5 and in year 6.
+We have a proven, structured syllabus that addresses the requirements of the various local school entrance exams, gradually introduces different techniques and concepts, bringing in timed papers of increasing difficulty towards the end of year 5 and the start of year 6.

 The model relies on groups being small and consistent, so once a group is established we try and change it as little as possible.
 Groups generally have between 4 and 6 pupils, and occasionally 7.
 There will never be 8 pupils, as at this point the group will split into 2 groups, hence the idea of cell division.